berto/berto.com/family-recipes/maria-ramalho-bounty.md

 - meanwhile, melt the chocolate and keep it warm.
 - dip the coconut paste elements in the chocolate until they're well covered in chocolate.
 - let them dry out.
 I prefer them cold, so i'll let them rest in the fridge.
 But not needed.

+Nutrition
+- This recipe has 25% sugar content.